 Its not hard.
 Just an array of nodes, each containing another array of links to other nodes.
 With the added catch that each link to another node has a weight between 0 and 1, which determines if the onward connection should be fired during a chain-reaction event.
 My first commit was 100 lines long.
 60 if you remove comments and whitespacing.

 Since I was trying to accurately model the biological system in our own brains (rather than a mathematical abstraction), I noticed my own gut telling me to add a slight delay between firing neurons.
-It seems natural really, given that signals travel anywhere between walking speed and the speed of a racing car, so the signal is never going to travel all the way across the brain instantly.
+It seems natural really, it generally takes a whole millisecond to fire off the next neuron inside our brains, so the signal is never going to travel all the way across the brain instantly.

 The result was intriguing.
 I noticed all sorts of patterns, travelling waves, and oscillations taking place when a neuron was fired.
 It was utter chaos but it was also mesmerizing.